Graham N. Fitch

-Graham Newell Fitch (December 5, 1809 – November 29, 1892) was a United States representative and senator from Indiana, as well as a brigade commander in the Union Army during the American Civil War.
+Graham Newell Fitch (December 5, 1809 – November 29, 1892) was a 19th-century United States representative and senator from Indiana, as well as a brigade commander in the Union Army during the American Civil War.

 Early life and career

 Born in Le Roy, New York, he attended Middlebury Academy and Geneva College.
 He studied medicine and completed his medical course at the College of Physicians and Surgeons, and commenced practice in Logansport, Indiana, in 1834.
 He was a member of the Indiana House of Representatives in 1836 and 1839 and was a professor of anatomy at the Rush Medical College in Chicago from 1844 to 1848, and at the Indianapolis Medical College in 1878.

+Congress

 Fitch was elected as a Democrat to the Thirty-first and Thirty-second congresses, from March 4, 1849, to March 3, 1853.

 He was not a candidate for renomination in 1852 and resumed the practice of medicine.

+U.S. Senate

 He was elected to the U.S. Senate to fill a vacancy in the term beginning March 4, 1855, and sat from February 4, 1857, to March 3, 1861.
 He was not a candidate for reelection in 1860.
 While in the Senate, he was chairman of the Committee on Printing (Thirty-fifth and Thirty-sixth Congresses).